OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 **Science wants to be Open by default.**

-The earliest form of Open Science can perhaps trace its origins back the 17th century, and the origin of the academic journal.
-[CITE FYFE etc HERE] This was catalysed by an increasing demand for the wider dissemination of scientific knowledge with the wider public.
+The earliest form of Open Science can perhaps trace its origins back the 17th century, and the origins of the academic journal, such as the [Philosophical Transactions of the Royal Society](https://en.wikipedia.org/wiki/Philosophical_Transactions_of_the_Royal_Society). *Transactions* collected and disseminated a broad range of observations and experiment descriptions and spread the work of the Invisible College, the informal gathering of natural philosophers at Oxford and elsewhere.
+Publication of scientific "news" was also catalysed by an increasing demand for the wider dissemination of scientific knowledge with the wider public.
 However, the origins can probably go back even further to the very birth of scholarly practices.
 Much of what we know about our world and universe has foundations in fundamental openness, from evolution and the origin of species, through to gravity and the origins of stars.

 In the 1660s, Robert Boyle, the "father of chemistry," broke with the practices of alchemy in his early writings, e.g., [The Sceptical Chymist](https://en.wikipedia.org/wiki/The_Sceptical_Chymist), and promoted open experimentation (following Roger Bacon's model).
 Previously, alchemists occulted their methods and their knowledge died with them.
 What might have been called "open alchemy" became "natural philosophy" and then "science."
 Science was born open.